-As an example, the filter below would display only those parishes in the Diocese of Durham - the basemap would be unchanged, so you would see a map of the country with Durham parishes overlaid on top.
-If you select the Unique option, the filter will provide you with a drop-down list to choose from.
+As an example, the filter below would display only parishes in the Diocese of Durham - the basemap would be unchanged, so you would see a map of the country with Durham parishes overlaid on top.
+If you select the Unique option, the filter will provide you with a drop-down list from which to choose.